anthonyyang87/UCD-L-F/README.md

-# This is a UC Davis Lost and Found project from group 404 NOT FOUND
+# This is a UC Davis Lost and Found class project

-## Memebers: Ethan Chiang and Anthony Yang
+## Created By: Ethan Chiang and Anthony Yang